airsoftnorge/mundana/_posts/005_guides/2023-02-20-peltor-coms-troubleshooting.md

     -  [1: Radio mod](http://www.px-airsoft.com/showroom/model/T0002/templateProductDetails.do?webId=1213907847691&editCurrentLanguage=1213907847692&module=SearchProduct&keyWords=amp&currentPage=1&ParentId=1324666353492015337&productId=1387478681544002075)
     -  [2: Downlead amplifier](http://www.px-airsoft.com/showroom/model/T0002/templateProductDetails.do?webId=1213907847691&editCurrentLanguage=1213907847692&module=SearchProduct&keyWords=amp&currentPage=1&ParentId=1324666353492015337&productId=1429033561572000266)
 	-  [3: Adapter with amplification](http://www.px-airsoft.com/showroom/model/T0002/templateProductDetails.do?webId=1213907847691&editCurrentLanguage=1213907847692&module=SearchProduct&keyWords=Amplify+&currentPage=1&ParentId=1324666353492015337&productId=1429033811734000292)
 	- 4: You make your own custom amplification circuit and solder it in where appropriate.

 #### Scenario 2: Microphone or sound in is does not work
 In this scenarie you probably have a mix and match between Peltor and Nato wiring.
 Typically if either headset or PTT is the wrong pinout for you you get sound in but not out.

-##### Identifying pinout
+##### Identifying pinout by model number.
 - Google the model number on the silver sticker on your headset and your PTT

 <div class="image-thumbnail">